microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Bicep-Challenge-00.md

   - An [Azure Subscription](https://azure.microsoft.com/free/)
   - [Windows Subsystem for Linux (Windows only)](https://learn.microsoft.com/windows/wsl/install)
     - WSL is optional for Windows users, but highly recommended for this hack.
-    - The Windows Subsystem for Linux (WSL) lets developers run an entire Linux distribution -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.
-      WSL is an essential tool Azure admins should have on their workstations if they are running Windows!
-If you work with Linux servers in Azure (or anywhere), having access to WSL enables you to easily connect to them and use all the tools you're used to.
-      If you drive a Mac or Linux workstation, then you've already got Terminal access, carry on! :)
   - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
     - Must be at least version 2.20.x
     - **NOTE:** If installing on a Windows workstation, install into the Windows Subsystem for Linux environment using the installation instructions for Linux.